vsekhar/fabula/docs/design.md

 Timestamps are signed by infrastructure so can't be forged.
 A _happens after_ relation can be obtained by including a token \[chain\] in the timestamp request (at the cost of a roundtrip).
 Each server can thus validate that the timestamp came from infrastructure.
 Each server also validates that it is committing a transaction with a timestamp greater than all previous timestamps for those data elements.

+## Resolved: Standard protocol for servers to run Paxos (need well-behaved proposers)

+One critical element of the Paxos protocol is that proposers must propose an old value (possibly a value from another proposer) if that value is already in flight, ignoring their own value.
+In this case leaders can lie (acceptors can also lie with other consequences).

+Byzantine Paxos addresses this but requires broadcast messages to ensure acceptors, not just proposers, know about the votes of other acceptors and can verify the decisions made by the proposer.
+This creates a minor problem of increasing message load and a major problem of requiring all-to-all reachability.

+If Paxos is used, it should be confined to operate within a trusted service, with the decisions made via Paxos exposed to transaction participants.
+This is consistent with providing a "consensus service" rather than a timestamp service (lower level) or a lock service (higher level).

 ## Open: preventing backdating attack

 Can a server maliciously backdate a transaction?
 Not unlaterally.
 No one will commit a transaction before the timestamp of any existing data record.